dengage-tech/dengage-react-sdk/README.md

   To set integration key SDK Provides ```Dengage.setIntegrationKey(key: String)``` method.
   Call this method at the begining of your application life cycle.

-  > Recommendation : Use it on AppDelegate
+  > Recommendation : Use it on AppDelegate.m

   ```Swift
     Dengage.setIntegrationKey(key: String)